ContactEngineering/topobank/docs/deploy.rst

 The switch `-d` detaches the containers from the terminal, so you can safely log out.

+A similar command (without `-d`) is called on start of the host, if `supervisor` has been configured as described here: :ref:`automated-restart`.

 ..
 DANGER::

-    Be careful with the `down` command!!
+    Be careful with the :code:`down` command!!
 It will remove the containers and all data!!

 Viewing logs
 ............